Fibrosis

 Our Approach

-Researchers at La Jolla Institute are working to prevent the scarring in fibrosis from occurring in the first place.
+Researchers at La Jolla Institute for Immunology (LJI) are working to prevent the scarring in fibrosis from occurring in the first place.
 LJI Professor Michael Croft, Ph.D., has found a way to counteract airway wall thickening and tissue scarring.
 In a 2011 study, Dr. Croft found that activity of a pro-inflammatory protein called LIGHT, which is made by T cells, increases fibrosis.

 Dr. Croft’s lab then discovered that when mouse models of severe asthma were treated with drugs that block LIGHT, they showed significantly less airway wall thickening and fibrosis.
 This finding suggests LIGHT inhibitors may be effective in reversing tissue damage in fibrosis, not only in asthmatic lungs, but in other diseases that affect the lung and/or the skin, such as chronic obstructive pulmonary disease, idiopathic pulmonary fibrosis, scleroderma and eczema.
 Drugs targeting LIGHT are now in safety trials and could be used in the future in patients with fibrosis.
 Dr. Croft’s lab has continued to investigate the role of LIGHT in different types of lung cells.